(YUGOSLAVIA DISINTEGRATES -- continued)

 Also in January, 1999, an international conference at Rambouillet, France, arrived at a plan of limited autonomy for the Albanians in Kosovo.
 The Clinton administration and members of other NATO powers sought to convince Milosevic to accept autonomy for the Albanians.
 Germany's foreign minister, Joschka Fischer, advised Milosevic to forget about any greater Serbia, and he spoke of Germany's mistake in the forties at attempting to create a greater Germany and attempting to take on the rest of the world.
 NATO sent two senior military officers to Belgrade to warn Milosevic's regime that Serbia faced air strikes if it persisted in violence.
 Milosevic was offended by NATO's threat to bomb and refused to accept the Rambouillet Agreement.

 On March 23, 1999, NATO began bombing, and Milosevic's forces in Kosovo moved against the Kosovo Liberation Army and other Albanians in earnest.
 Albanians were driven from neighborhoods and areas that Serbian forces, including paramilitary groups, wished to "cleanse."
 The Serb army struck especially hard against any Albanian community from which shots were fired at them, inspiring massacres of civilians.
 Thousands of Albanians fled or were pushed out, with some Serbian young men glorying in their freedom to steal, loot and rape.
 Some people complained that the bombing inspired the Serbs to greater atrocities in Kosovo.
-Some in the United States complained that the U.S. should not have become involved because it had failed to intervene elsewhere, in Africa, for example, or against the Chinese in Tibet.
-They overlooked the fact that intervention in Yugoslavia was a NATO operation, that NATO was an alliance dealing with European security matters and that the U.S. was involved as a member of NATO.
-Some people in the United States complained that Milosevic could hunker down and endure the bombing and that ground troops would be necessary to turn Milosevic around.
+Some in the United States complained that the US should not have become involved because it had failed to intervene elsewhere, in Africa, for example, or against the Chinese in Tibet.
+Some in the United States complained that Milosevic could hunker down and endure the bombing and that ground troops would be necessary to turn Milosevic around.

 The Russians were working for a settlement of the conflict.
 The Russian envoy, Vicktor Chernomyrdin, told Milosevic not to expect the NATO alliance to come apart or for the Russians to be able to do more than it was already doing.
 He told Milosevic in so many words that Serbia was alone against the rest of the world and that the best he, Milosevic, was going to get was what NATO was already offering.
 Perhaps Milosevic knew that if he did not accept NATO's demands that not only would deterioration in Serbia continue, including that of his military, but that eventually NATO would employ ground troops.
 Hanging over his head was an indictment by the United Nations as a war criminal.
 He chose the easiest way out.
 He accepted NATO demands and claimed that his agreement with NATO was a victory for his policy of defending Serbia's position in Kosovo.
 On June 3, Serbia's parliament accepted the international peace plan.
 Serb forces began their withdrawal from Kosovo and NATO and Russian "peacekeeping" forces moved in.

-Like some Germans just after World War II, Serbs in Kosovo became targets of revenge, while the attitude among some Serbs was little different from those among Germans who had supported Hitler.
-They admitted that a few extremists might have done some nasty things, but in their opinion the use of force was necessary in Kosovo if Kosovo were to remain Serbian.
+Serbs admitted that a few extremists might have done some nasty things, but in their opinion they held to their opinion that their use of force was necessary if Kosovo were to remain Serbian.
 They were angry with Milosevic not because of "war crimes" but because he had abandoned them.
-They still saw themselves as victims.
-And they saw themselves as just the little people -- as Germans had described themselves after World War II in laying blame for everything on people at higher levels of political power.
+Many Serbians continued to see themselves as victims.

 PBS special on Srebrenica: a Cry from the Grave: http://www.pbs.org/wnet/cryfromthegrave/